Marc-Solution/Mavera/README.md

 ### Features Left to Implement

-- A webshop.
-So that the company can sell their products directly from the webpage.
-At the moment they only provide information about what retailers sell their products.
 - A blog.
 The purpose for the blog is content marketing and brand awareness
 - A scrollable products gallery when the company has more products to offer.
 - A FAQ page or section.
 This is relevant when the company has received more knowledge of what people want to know.